 "The will is of course still there and plays a central role in the life of man.
-Will means to form a particularly strong midpoint that can shape others.
+Will means to form a particularly strong aims for the SELF.

 And human freedom would continue - because he does not know everything.
 And who does not know everything, is forced to make decisions.
 This ignorance is his freedom, which man will not lose because he can never know everything.

 But consciousness and free will in the previous sense would have to be given up.

 And in the end, the fact is that everything is made up of substances that run according to laws and, as a result, everything is predetermined. "